New Smithsonian Secretary David Skorton Defends Cosby Exhibition

 Despite the allegations, he is standing firm.

-In an interview with the Washington Post, the Smithsonian’s new secretary, David Skorton, defends the decision by National Museum of African Art director Johnnetta Cole not to pull the Bill Cosby collection amid numerous rape allegations against the actor and comedian.
+The Smithsonian’s new secretary, David Skorton, is defending the decision by National Museum of African Art director Johnnetta Cole not to pull the Bill Cosby collection amid numerous rape allegations against the actor and comedian.

 Museum director Johnnetta Cole, Bill Cosby, and his wife, Camille, at the November 2014 opening of "Conversations: African and American Works in Dialogue" at the National Museum of African Art in Washington, DC.